MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 *Preternatural* was very much more "let's get a band in the room rocking out" kind of vibe.
 That has 5 people on it, electric cello, drums, electric guitar, bass and we all play synths and then the bassoon through distortion.
 It's very much a "band in the room."
 That was the concept behind it.
 {: .interviewee }

 HM: Yeah, that was the instruments concept.
 Both of those records are conceptual in their nature as records.
 The most recent one, *Preternatural*, was centered around the natural world and taking each song as a particular creature.
-We used that as a starting point for inspiration behind the song. <span class="important">In terms of uniqueness, I haven't found any songs that are about this specific nematode worm, the [halicephalobus mephisto nematode worm&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Halicephalobus_mephisto).</span> That could be a first.
+We used that as a starting point for inspiration behind the song. <span class="important">In terms of uniqueness, I haven't found any songs that are about this specific nematode worm, the [halicephalobus mephisto nematode worm&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Halicephalobus_mephisto).</span> That could be a first.
 {: .interviewee }

 OA: Could be!